xavysp/color_restorer/README.md

     else:
       tf.app.flags.DEFINE_string('dataset_dir', '/opt/dataset', """The default path to the patches dataset""")

- When *use_base_dir* is True, it means the dataset should be initialized with the base directory (The whole directory where omsiv have uncompressed), for example, if the omsiv is into color_restorer/dataset, the dataset_dir have to be 'dataset' and if it is in Download dataset_dir='/home/user_name/Downloads'
+ Set *use_base_dir* as True (now is False), it means the dataset should be initialized with the base directory (The whole directory where omsiv have uncompressed), for example, if the omsiv is into color_restorer/dataset, the dataset_dir have to be dataset_dir='dataset' and if it is in Download dataset_dir='/home/user_name/Downloads'

 ## Requirements